Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

-Kiyantaṁ kāla miti cet khedo’yaṁ dvaita iṣyatām, advaite tu na yukto’yaṁ sarvā nartha nivāraṇāt (248); kṣut pipāsā dayo dṛṣṭā yathā pūrvaṁ mayīti cet, macchabdā vācye’haṅkāre dṛśyatāṁ neti ko vadet (249).
-Such afflictions like hunger and thirst will continue as long as there is this body, in spite of the fact that one has acquired a kind of knowledge of the difference between the Atman and the body.
+Kiyantaṁ kāla miti cet khedo’yaṁ dvaita iṣyatām, advaite tu na yukto’yaṁ sarvā nartha nivāraṇāt (248).
+Kṣut pipāsā dayo dṛṣṭā yathā pūrvaṁ mayīti cet, macchabdā vācye’haṅkāre dṛśyatāṁ neti ko vadet (249).
+Afflictions such as hunger and thirst will continue as long as there is this body, in spite of the fact that one has acquired a kind of knowledge of the difference between the Atman and the body.
 The associations are of three kinds, and these associations are known in Sanskrit as adhyasa.
-The first one is known as bhramaja adhyasa – superimposition caused by sheer ignorance.
-The second one is sahaja adhyasa – superimposition which is natural to existing conditions.
-The third is karmaja adhyasa – superimposition that is the outcome of the existence of the body itself.
+The first one is known as bhramaja adhyasa: superimposition caused by sheer ignorance.
+The second one is sahaja adhyasa: superimposition which is natural to existing conditions.
+The third is karmaja adhyasa: superimposition that is the outcome of the existence of the body itself.

+The first one, bhramaja adhyasa—superimposition brought about by sheer ignorance—is the transference of values between the intellect and the Atman, pure and simple.
+The universality of the Atman, which is eternity in its essential nature, is wrongly transferred to the individual principle known as the intellect, and then there is a false feeling that the individual is long-standing—eternity itself.
 We do not feel that we are going to die tomorrow.
-That feeling never enters our mind because of the transference of the perpetual or eternal character of the Atman to the individuality principle that is our intellect.
+That feeling never enters our mind because of the transference of the perpetual or the eternal character of the Atman to the individuality principle that is our intellect.
 If this transference of values were not to be there, every moment we would be in fear of death and there would be no incentive to work; even for a moment we would not lift even a finger.

 On the other hand, there is the transference of the qualities of the individuality principle (intellect) upon the Atman, pure and simple, on account of which we begin to feel that we are limited in location.
 We are in one place only; we are not in different places.
 We are ignorant; we are not omniscient.
-We are very helpless, not omnipotent, and we are located in one place only.
+We are helpless; we are not omnipotent.
 That is finitude.

-Finitude in space, finitude in knowledge, and finitude in power—all these three kinds of finitude are imposed upon us by the transference of the individuality character of the intellect onto the Atman.
+Finitude in space, finitude in knowledge, and finitude in power—all these three kinds of finitude are imposed upon us by the transference of individuality characters of the intellect onto the Atman.
 Because of the Atman’s character getting reflected or transferred to the individuality principle, we feel that we are going to live for endless years.
 There is a sense of permanency to our existence on account of this other kind of transference, the transference of the Atman’s character upon the intellect.
-This kind of mutual transference of values from Atman to intellect and intellect to Atman is called bhramaja adhyasa—superimposition of characters caused by sheer ignorance, bereft of proper understanding.
+This kind of mutual transference of values from the Atman to the intellect and from the intellect to the Atman is called bhramaja adhyasa—superimposition of characters caused by sheer ignorance, bereft of proper understanding.

 The second one is called sahaja adhyasa, or the natural superimposition taking place between the consciousness reflected through the intellect and the ego principle.
-When the Atman consciousness gets reflected through the intellect, it assumes the awareness of individuality.
-We feel “I am” in our personal character, and the consciousness of personality, or I am-ness, is simultaneous with the consciousness of egoism—intense attachment to the personality itself.
-The consciousness of personality is identical with attachment to personality.
+When the Atman Consciousness gets reflected through the intellect, it assumes the awareness of individuality.
+We feel “I am” in our personal character; and the consciousness of personality, or I am-ness, is simultaneous with the consciousness of egoism—intense attachment to the personality itself.
+The consciousness of personality is identical with the attachment to personality.
 This is natural superimposition, or sahaja adhyasa.

-Now in the case of the jivanmukta, or the person who has realised the Self, the first adhyasa is checked off.
-He will not feel that this personality is transferrable to the Atman or the Atman is transferrable to the individuality principle.
+Now, in the case of the jivanmukta, or the person who has realised the Self, the first adhyasa is checked off.
+He will not feel that this personality is transferable to the Atman or that the Atman is transferable to the individuality principle.
 On account of this severance of the original adhyasa, which is based on ignorance, he will not take rebirth.
 But he will continue to be in this world with this personal body as long as the other two karmas persist.
-The reflection of consciousness of the Atman through the intellect will continue in the case of the jivanmukta purusha also—that is, he will know that he is existing as a person.
-And he will also feel the pinches of hunger and thirst, heat and cold, as long as the prarabdha karma continues – that is, the third kind of adhyasa – karmaja, persists.
+The reflection of the Consciousness of the Atman through the intellect will continue in the case of the jivanmukta purusha also—that is, he will know that he is existing as a person, and he will also feel the pinches of hunger and thirst, heat and cold, as long as the prarabdha karma, the third kind of adhyasa, persists.

 Cidrūpe’pi prasa jyeraṅ tādātmyā dhyāsato yadi, mā’dhyāsaṁ kuru kintu tvaṁ vivekaṁ kuru sarvadā (250).
 We have to be constantly in a state of meditation to convince ourselves that our experiences, which are either joyful or miserable as the case may be, are attributable to the physical sheaths.
 Bodily existence actually does not belong to the Atman, pure and simple.
 All the processes of analysis to which we have been introduced in these chapters, right from the beginning itself, will be helpful in convincing ourselves and establishing ourselves in the consciousness that basically we are unconcerned with the affections which the finite body feels.